On the theory of topological computation in the lowest Landau level of QHE

-We can replace the above two equations by the doublet acquiring the matrix Berry phase $\Sigma$ as rotated from $t=0$ to $t=\tau$.
+the doublet acquiring the matrix Berry phase $\Sigma$ as rotated from $t=0$ to $t=\tau$.

-This $\Sigma$ is a non-abelian matrix Berry phase developed from the abelian Berry phase $\gamma$.
-For $\gamma=0$ there is symmetric rotation of states,but for $\gamma=\pi$ the return is antisymmetric and the respective values of $\Sigma$=I and -I (where I=identity matrix) [12].
+This non-abelian matrix Berry phase $\Sigma$ is developed from the abelian Berry phase $\gamma$.
+For $\gamma=0$ there is symmetric rotation of states, but for $\gamma=\pi$ the return is antisymmetric and the respective values of $\Sigma$=I and -I (where I=identity matrix).

-There is a deep analogy between FQHE and superfluidity [15].
+There is a deep analogy between FQHE and superfluidity [16].
 The ground state of anti-ferromagnetic Heisenberg model on a lattice introduce frustration giving rise to the resonating valence bond(RVB) states corresponding spin singlets where two nearest-neighbor bonds are allowed to resonate among themselves.
 The RVB state is a coherent superposition of spin singlet pairs and can be written as

-in which $(i,j)=\frac{1}{\sqrt{2}}(i\uparrow j\downarrow - i\downarrow j\uparrow)$ is a spin singlet pair (valance bond) between the spinors at sites i and j respectively.This RVB state support fractional excitation of spin $1/2$ spinon [4,5].The topological order is closely related to the coherent motion of fractional spin excitation in RVB background.
-It is suggested that RVB states [6] is a basis of fault tolerant topological quantum computation.This resonating valence bond (RVB) where two nearest-neighbour bonds are allowed to resonate among themselves has equivalence with entangled state of two one-qubit.
+in which $(i,j)=\frac{1}{\sqrt{2}}(i\uparrow j\downarrow - i\downarrow j\uparrow)$ is a spin singlet pair (valance bond) between sites i and j.
+This RVB state support fractionalized excitation of spin $1/2$ spinon [4,5].The topological order is closely related to the coherent motion of fractionalised spin excitation in RVB background.
+It is suggested that RVB states [6] is a basis of fault tolerant topological quantum computation.
+Since these spin singlet states forming a RVB gas is equivalent to fractional quantum Hall fluid, its description through quantum computation will be of ample interest.